akshithio/akshith.io/README.md

 ![It shows a personal website for Akshith Garapati, a Purdue computer science student.
 Features navigation menu, bio describing his work with web systems and AI, project highlights including organizational tools and web archival systems, and a decorative tree illustration.](./akshithio/preview.png)

 This website implicitly relies on my CLI tool [`adot`](https://github.com/akshithio/akshith.io) for the `<LocationStatus>` component to work as expected alongside the microblogging section on the `/writing` route.
-Additionally, fonts are loaded using Google Cloud Storage before build time to protect font licensing requirements.
+Additionally, fonts are loaded using a private GitHub repo before build time to protect font licensing requirements.
 The project structure is as follows:

 ```
 src/